zeebe-io/zeebe-cluster-testbench/README.md

 ![qa-protocol](docs/assets/qa-protocol.png "QA protocol")

-The QA protocol runs all tests that are part of the QA suite.
+The QA protocol runs all tests.
 Tests are run on demand (e.g. for a PR merge or to test a release candidate)

 | Inputs | Description | Type |
 | ------ | ----------- | ---- |